-The following table presents the total compensation for each person who served as a non-employee member of our board of directors during the year ended December 31, 2021.
-Other than as set forth in the table and described more above, we did not pay any compensation, make any equity awards or non-equity awards to, or pay any other compensation to any of the non-employee members of our board of directors in 2021.
-We reimburse non-employee members of our board of directors for reasonable travel and out-of-pocket expenses incurred in attending meetings of our board of directors and committees of our board of directors.
+We did not pay any compensation, make any equity awards or non-equity awards to, or pay any other compensation to any of the non-employee members of our board of directors in 2020.
+We reimbursed members of our board of directors for reasonable travel and out-of-pocket expenses incurred in attending meetings of our board of directors and committees of our board of directors.
 Dr. Gottesdiener, who is our Chief Executive Officer, did not receive any additional compensation for his service as a director.
-The compensation received by Dr. Gottesdiener, as a named executive officer of the Company, is presented in "Executive Compensation-2021 Summary Compensation Table" above.
+The compensation received by Dr. Gottesdiener, as a named executive officer of the Company, is presented in "Executive Compensation-2020 Summary Compensation Table" above.
+None of our non-employee directors held any outstanding equity awards as of December 31, 2020.